History of New Zealand: 2020s

 The COVID-19 pandemic first reached New Zealand in early 2020 with widespread economic, societal, and political consequences.
 In March 2020, borders and entry ports of New Zealand were closed to all non-residents.
 A national lockdown was imposed by the government, beginning on 25 March 2020, with all restrictions (except border controls) lifted on 9 June.
 The government's elimination approach has been praised internationally.
-The government has a planned response to the projected severe economic consequences of the pandemic.
+The government planned a response to the projected severe economic consequences of the pandemic.

 The 2020 general election resulted in a victory for the Labour Party—the first outright majority for a single party since the introduction of MMP.
 The Labour party entered into cooperation agreement with the Green Party.
 During the 2020 election there were two referendums on the ballot.
 The first, which would have legalised recreational cannabis in New Zealand, was narrowly rejected; the second, which would legalise voluntary euthanasia, passed.

 Prime Minister Jacinda Ardern resigned in January 2023, being replaced by Chris Hipkins, who led the Labour Party into the 2023 general elections.
 On 25 January 2023, Prime Minister Chris Hipkins and his Deputy Prime Minister, Carmel Sepuloni, the first person of Pacific Islander descent to hold the role, were sworn in.

 In October 2023, the centre-right National Party, led by Christopher Luxon, won enough votes to form a coalition government.